These are other boards that Espruino compiles for, but which aren't 'officially supported'. This means:

-To see how to get started with the Espruino board itself, just follow our Quick Start guide.
+To see how to get started with the official board, just follow our Quick Start guide, or you can Order one here.

 Key: Y=Yes, N=No, U=Yes, but currently unimplemented